 On the strength of their brief and oral argument scores, 16 competitors advanced to the spring semifinal rounds.
 There, they again briefed and argued a side of the same case.
 In the final round, the two students with the highest scores on each of the two issues in the spring competition will present their final arguments to a distinguished panel of judges.
 These judges then will award the Lawrence S. Greenbaum Prize for the best oral presentation in the final round.
-The best final-round brief will be recognized by Professor Daniel C. Richman, the Paul J. Kellner Professor of Law; Ilene Strauss, director of Legal Writing and Moot Court Programs; and this year’s Harlan Fiske Stone Moot Court director, Emily Gerry ’20.
+The best final-round brief will be recognized by Daniel C. Richman, Paul J. Kellner Professor of Law; Ilene Strauss, director of Legal Writing and Moot Court Programs; and this year’s Harlan Fiske Stone Moot Court director, Jillian Williams ’21.

-2020 marks the 94th anniversary of the Harlan Fiske Stone Moot Court, founded at Columbia Law School in 1925 by the Story Inn, a chapter of the legal fraternity Phi Delta Phi.
+This year marks the 96th anniversary of the Harlan Fiske Stone Moot Court, founded at Columbia Law School in 1925 by the Story Inn, a chapter of the legal fraternity Phi Delta Phi.
 The competition is named in honor of Harlan Fiske Stone 1898, who was a member of the Story Inn while a student at the Law School.
 Stone was named dean of Columbia Law School in 1910.
 He served in that capacity until 1924, when President Calvin Coolidge appointed him attorney general of the United States.
-He was named to the Supreme Court of the United States in the following year, and was elevated to Chief Justice in 1941.
+He was named to the Supreme Court of the United States the following year and was elevated to chief justice in 1941.